riteshjha/laravel-permission/README.md

 # Laravel Permission (Account and Owner Level Check)
 This package allows you to manage user permissions in a database using role and direct user based permission with Account (Organization) level and owner level permission check.
+It handle 2 types of abilities (route ability and field ability).

 ## Installation